GabeHutt/cms2_username_finder/README.md

 ## Usage:

-First chmod +x setup (also exploit.py if you want to run it as a script) \n Run ./setup in your terminal (ensuring your in the current directory) \n Run python3 exploit.py or ./exploit.py to see needed arguments for usage \n Run the above command with the needed command line arguments \n
+First chmod +x setup (also exploit.py if you want to run it as a script)
+Run ./setup in your terminal (ensuring your in the current directory)
+Run python3 exploit.py or ./exploit.py to see needed arguments for usage
+Run the above command with the needed command line arguments